The average salary for a Senior Financial Accountant is $73,514.

 A senior financial accountant is primarily responsible for the collection and analysis of financial information for their organization, as well as advising the business on financial decisions.
 This accountant is the upper-level financial officer within a business, responsible for analyzing the economic stability of their organization.
 They assist other executive staff members by providing financial reporting, guidance, and knowledge.
 A senior financial accountant is required to advise employers …Read more

 Senior Financial Accountant Tasks

-Advise teams and management about current and forecasted states.
+- Advise teams and management about current and forecasted states.

-Analyze data, create invoices and statements, and identify problems.
+- Analyze data, create invoices and statements, and identify problems.

 Explore the most common career paths for Senior Financial Accountant.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 What Are Popular Skills for Senior Financial Accountants?

 Skills in Financial Analysis and Accounting are correlated to pay that is above average.
 Skills that pay less than market rate include Microsoft Excel, General Ledger Accounting and Financial Reporting.

 What is the Pay by Experience Level for Senior Financial Accountants?